mongodb/mongodb-kubernetes-operator/docs/secure.md

 ### Prerequisites

-Before you secure MongoDB resource connections using TLS, you must:
+Before you secure MongoDBCommunity resource connections using TLS, you must:

-1. Create a PEM-encoded TLS certificate for the servers in the MongoDB resource using your own Certificate Authority (CA).
+1. Create a PEM-encoded TLS certificate for the servers in the MongoDBCommunity resource using your own Certificate Authority (CA).
 The certificate must have one of the following:

    - A wildcard `Common Name` that matches the domain name of all of the replica set members:

      ```
-     *.<metadata.name of the MongoDB resource>-svc.<namespace>.svc.cluster.local
+     *.<metadata.name of the MongoDBCommunity resource>-svc.<namespace>.svc.cluster.local
      ```
    - The domain name for each of the replica set members as `Subject Alternative Names` (SAN):

      ```
-     <metadata.name of the MongoDB resource>-0.<metadata.name of the MongoDB resource>-svc.<namespace>.svc.cluster.local
+     <metadata.name of the MongoDBCommunity resource>-0.<metadata.name of the MongoDBCommunity resource>-svc.<namespace>.svc.cluster.local
-     <metadata.name of the MongoDB resource>-1.<metadata.name of the MongoDB resource>-svc.<namespace>.svc.cluster.local
+     <metadata.name of the MongoDBCommunity resource>-1.<metadata.name of the MongoDBCommunity resource>-svc.<namespace>.svc.cluster.local
-     <metadata.name of the MongoDB resource>-2.<metadata.name of the MongoDB resource>-svc.<namespace>.svc.cluster.local
+     <metadata.name of the MongoDBCommunity resource>-2.<metadata.name of the MongoDBCommunity resource>-svc.<namespace>.svc.cluster.local
      ```

 1. Create a Kubernetes ConfigMap that contains the certificate for the CA that signed your server certificate.
 The key in the ConfigMap that references the certificate must be named `ca.crt`.
 Kubernetes configures this automatically if the certificate file is named `ca.crt`: